Abisolaagboola/Capstoneproject/README.md

 ## Recommendation
-According to the research carried out it was discovered that the causes of airline delay can be because of weather, onboarding process while waiting for those with no direct flight etc but according to my analysis and the data provided, here are my recommendations:
+According to the research carried out it was discovered that the causes of airline delay can be attributed to weather, lengthy onboarding process i.e waiting for those with no direct flight etc. But according to my analysis and the data provided, here are my recommendations:

-•	Tuesday has the highest number of flight delay during weekdays and southwest Airline has the highest number of flight delay.
-Passengers can try to avoid travelling on Tuesdays unless they are willing to pay more for lodging.
+•	Tuesday had the highest number of flight delay during weekdays.So,Passengers can try to avoid travelling on Tuesdays unless they are willing to pay more on lodging.

+ •	southwest Airline had the highest number of flight delay.so,Southwest airline should put in place procedures to speed up the onboarding process to make travelling easier and faster for passengers.

-•	Also based on the analysis carried out, it was also discovered that the state with the highest number of flight delay is Dellas, Texas and this can be as a result of passengers not taking a direct flight to Dellas and one of the solution can be building more airport in Dellas, Texas so as to avoid flight delay.
+•	Also based on the analysis carried out, it was also discovered that the state with the highest number of flight delay is Dallas,Texas.
+It is assumed that most passengers stop at Dallas,Texas before going to their final stop, Airlines in Dallas should suggest an alternative route for passengers to stop before thier final stop to avoid delay

 ## Conclusion: